Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 \section{Results}

 In this section, we provide axiomatic characterisations of the classes of voting rules defined in Section~\ref{sec:votingrules} in terms of the axioms put forward in Section~\ref{sec:axioms}.

 For the class of positional scoring rules, it is well-understood that they can be characterised in terms of Anonymity, Neutrality, Reinforcement, and Continuity, and results of this kind have been obtained for a number of different models.
 Originally, \citet{smith1973aggreg} and \citet{young1975} proved this to be the case for the classical model of voting with linear orders.
 Our model is closest to that of \cite{kruger2020strategic}, who obtained the same kind of characterisation for the case of voting with incomplete preferences that are merely assumed to be acyclic (but not necessarily transitive).
 Although their result does not directly imply the corresponding result for our domain (which is a subdomain of the domain considered by Kruger and Terzopoulou),\footnote{It might, at first, seem counterintuitive that a characterisation result established for one domain does not immediately transfer to its subdomains, but there are numerous counterexamples for such transfers in the literature.
 One example is the Gibbard-Satterthwaite Theorem \citep{gibbard1973manipulation,satterthwaite1975strategy}.
 On the full domain of linear preferences, it establishes a characterisation of the family of dictatorships in terms of strategy-proofness and surjectivity.
-But on the single-peaked domain, these axioms admit also many other rules, such as Black's median-voter rule \citep{black1948rationale}.} a careful examination of their proof shows that it holds for our model as well (so we omit the proof).
-We note that \citet{myerson1995axiomatic} and \citet{PIVATO2013210} proved similar results for a model without an ordering assumption, and in principle it would also be possible to derive our Theorem~\ref{thm:psr} below as a corollary to their results.
+But on the single-peaked domain, these axioms admit also many other rules, such as Black's median-voter rule \citep{black1948rationale}.} a careful examination of their proof shows that it holds for our model as well (so we provide here only a sketch of the proof).
+We note that \citet{myerson1995axiomatic} and \citet{PIVATO2013210} proved similar results for a model without an ordering assumption, and in principle it would also be possible to derive our Theorem~\ref{thm:psr} as a corollary to their results.
+While Theorem~\ref{thm:psr} is technically nontrivial, it is ultimately not unexpected, given that analogous characterisations of scoring rules have been shown to hold across a variety of domains, as illustrated by the aforementioned works.

 \begin{teo} A voting rule satisfies Anonymity, Neutrality, Reinforcement, and Continuity if, and only if, it is a positional scoring rule. \end{teo}